sakibmul/Tea-Cosy/README.md

-This is Tea Cosy, it is Codecademy inspired project.
+This is Tea Cosy, it is a Codecademy project.
 Shows the use CSS Flexbox.